Dhvani-intwala/Disney-Quiz/README.md

 ## Peer Review

 I asked my friends and brother to test the application and i received a positive feedback, no issues were reported.
-I implemented function that shows thw correct answer when user chose wrong answer with sounds effects.
+I implemented function that shows the correct answer when user choose wrong answer with sounds effects.

  ## **Bugs Found and Solved**